University of Calgary Solar Car Team: 2008 NASC race

 Schulich I was improved after WSC 2007 for racing in the 2008 North American Solar Challenge.
 The rayce from Dallas, Texas to Calgary lasted ten days, with the University of Calgary Solar Team placing 6th (out of 15).

 Schulich Axiom

 2010 ASC

 The University of Calgary Solar Car Team's 3rd generation car, Schulich Axiom, was first raced in the 2010 ASC.
 The race spanned 1770 km from Tulsa, Oklahoma to Chicago, Illinois.
-The team finished in 6th place (of 18 teams) and received both the Sportsmanship and Mechanical Engineering awards for the race.
+The team finished in 6th place (of 18 teams) and received both the Sportsmanship and Mechanical Engineering awards for the competition.
 With regulation changes for the 2011 WSC, the team re-engineered the design of Schulich Axiom and completely rebuilt the solar car.
 Some of the changes made include switching to silicon solar cells and reducing the weight of the car.